Is Confronting Your Husband’s Affair Partner a Good Idea?

 Your decision should not be made impulsively.
 There are many variables, and one thing is for sure…the meeting will probably not go as planned.

 The first thing to remember is the context.
 The “safe” advice most all-purpose therapists typically offer is that confrontation is a bad idea.
-It is true that confronting your husband’s affair partner confirms their significance, and in many cases, that could be a strategic error from the get-go.
+Confronting your husband’s affair partner indeed confirms their significance, and in many cases, that could be a strategic error from the get-go.

 But is there any benefit to confronting your husband’s affair partner?
 It depends on whether or not the affair is over, the kind of affair it was, the nature and timing of the confrontation, whether or not the affair partner had a pre-existing relationship with you, and most importantly, whether or not you and your husband are working to stay together, and where you are in the affair recovery process.